-- The SEND Code of Practice 2015
+- The SEND Code Of Practice 2015

 - Children and Families Act 2014 (Part 3)

 - Equality Act 2010

-- Working Together to Safeguard Children
+- Working Together to Safeguard Children (2018)

-- Statutory Framework for the EYFS.
+- EYFS

-Special Educational Needs and Disability (SEND) code of practice
+Special Educational Needs and Disability (SEND) code of practice.

-The nursery has regard to the statutory guidance set out in the Special Educational Needs and Disability code of practice to identify, assess and make provision for children's special educational needs.
+The nursery has regard to the statutory guidance set out in the Special Educational Needs and Disability code of practice (DfE 2015) to identify, assess and make provision for children's special educational needs.

-At Woodlands we use the SEND Code of Practice definition of Special Educational Needs and Disability:
+At Woodlands Day Nursery we use the SEND Code of Practice (2015) definition of Special Educational Needs and Disability:

-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.